 We recommend you consider arriving while it is still light out.
 For one it makes locating us easier and you will get to experience our beautiful sunsets and have more time to enjoy on this enchanted hilltop!

 (Note: Quiet hours are from 10pm-8am)

-A $20 late fee will be charged from 8pm-11pm in fall, winter, spring and 9:45-11pm in summer.
+A $20 late fee will be charged from 8pm-10pm.
 If you arrive after these times host has the right to refuse entry without a refund, double the late fee or place you in a site they feel will be the least obtrusive to other guests.
 It is your responsibility to keep the host notified of your changing ETA.